STEM

 Academic Yale College Courses

-Qualified New Haven public high school juniors and seniors, who have been selected by their schools, can enroll in Yale academic courses.
-Tuition is covered for participating students, who are responsible only for the cost of textbooks and other course materials.
+Qualified New Haven public high school juniors and seniors, who have been selected by their schools, can enroll in Yale academic courses tuition-free.
 This program provides an opportunity for high school students to experience a collegiate academic setting and earn credits that may then be transferred to the college of their choice following high school graduation.

 Students and faculty from the Yale School of Medicine help teach anatomy and physiology lessons to Hill Regional Career High School students in New Haven.
 Juniors enrolled in anatomy and physiology courses visit the Yale Medical School Anatomy Lab twice per month.
 Activities range from learning about anatomy from dissected cadavers, to practicing aspects of physical exams and ultrasounds.